thenexthub/Codira/docs/proposals/rejected/Constructors.rst

 ------------

-This proposal is complicated, in part because it's trying to balance the safety goals of Swift against the convenience of Objective-C's two-phase initialization.
+This proposal is complicated, in part because it's trying to balance the safety goals of Codira against the convenience of Objective-C's two-phase initialization.

-Separate Swift Constructors from Objective-C Initializers
+Separate Codira Constructors from Objective-C Initializers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Rather than try to adapt Swift's constructors to work with
+Rather than try to adapt Codira's constructors to work with
 Objective-C's initializers, we could instead keep these features
 distinct.
-Swift constructors would maintain their current behavior
+Codira constructors would maintain their current behavior
 (which ensures that instance variables are always initialized), and
 neither override nor introduce Objective-C initializers as entry
 points.

 In this world, one would still have to implement ``init`` methods in
-Swift classes to override Objective-C initializers or make a Swift
+Codira classes to override Objective-C initializers or make a Codira
 object constructible in Objective-C via the ``alloc/init``
 pattern.
-Swift constructors would not be inherited, or would use some
+Codira constructors would not be inherited, or would use some
 mechanism like C++11's inherited constructors.
-As we do today, Swift's
+As we do today, Codira's
 Clang importer could introduce constructors into Objective-C classes
 that simply forward to the underlying initializers, so that we get
-Swift's object construction syntax.
+Codira's object construction syntax.
 However, the need to write
 ``init`` methods when subclasses would feel like a kludge.

 Embrace Two-Phase Initialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We could switch Swift whole-heartedly over to two-phase initialization, eliminating constructors in favor of ``init`` methods.
+We could switch Codira whole-heartedly over to two-phase initialization, eliminating constructors in favor of ``init`` methods.
 We would likely want to ensure that all instance variables get initialized before the ``init`` methods ever run, for safety